dclardy64/OpenStatus/README.markdown

 OpenStatus is a server monitoring system based on [scrd](https://github.com/DimeCadmium/scrd) and nikkiii's [status page](https://github.com/nikkiii/status)

 ## Installation
-For Debian and its derivatives, see [this page](http://www.nickmoeck.com/openstatus/) forinstall instructions.
+For Debian and its derivatives, see [this page](http://www.nickmoeck.com/openstatus/) for install instructions.
 For other distros:

  - copy the contents of openstatus-server to your server
  - copy the contents of openstatus-client to your clients